KevGildea/KevGildea.github.io/_pages/teaching.md

 **Blog posts:**

 > | <a href="https://kevgildea.github.io/blog/Euler-Axis-Vector-Mapping/#the-3d-rotation-group" target="_blank">The 3D rotation group</a> |
 > | <a href="https://kevgildea.github.io/blog/Euler-Axis-Vector-Mapping" target="_blank">Non-uniqueness of the Euler axis in vector mapping</a> |
 > | <a href="https://kevgildea.github.io/blog/Kinematic-Chain-Mapping/#definining-a-kinematic-chain-and-applying-forward-kinematics" target="_blank">Definining a kinematic chain and applying forward kinematics</a> |
 > | <a href="https://kevgildea.github.io/blog/Kinematic-Chain-Mapping/" target="_blank">Solution space for mapping serial kinematic chains: A modified inverse/forward kinematics approach</a> |
+> | <a href="https://kevgildea.github.io/blog/Kinematic-differential-equations/" target="_blank">Euler integration of kinematic differential equations for position and orientation</a> |
-> | <a href="https://kevgildea.github.io/blog/EOM-contact-modelling/" target="_blank">'Computational modelling of a bouncing ball using differential equations of motion'</a> |
+> | <a href="https://kevgildea.github.io/blog/EOM-contact-modelling/" target="_blank">Computational modelling of a bouncing ball using differential equations of motion</a> |